harvard-dce/mh-opsworks/README.md

 * Automated matterhorn git deployments via OpsWorks built-ins,
 * The ability to create and destroy matterhorn clusters completely, including all attached resources,
 * Tagged matterhorn logging to [loggly](http://loggly.com),
-* A set of high-level ruby tasks designed to make managing your OpsWorks matterhorn cluster easier.
+* A set of high-level rake tasks designed to make managing your OpsWorks matterhorn cluster easier,
+* A way to switch between existing clusters to make collaboration easier.

 ## Getting started

-### Step 0 - Create account-wide groups and policies
+### Step 0 - Create account-wide groups and policies (aws account admin only)

 Ask an account administrator to create an IAM group with the "AWSOpsWorksFullAccess" managed policy and an inline policy as defined in